COVESA/dlt-daemon/doc/dlt_for_developers.md

 needed by libdlt, including the include directories.

-The generated CMake Config file follows "Modern CMake" convention and only exports an IMPORTED CMake target; it does not set any variables.
+The generated CMake Config file follows "Modern CMake" convention and only exports an IMPORTED CMake target; it does not set any variables, except for the `automotive-dlt_FOUND` variable that can be used to treat DLT as an optional dependency.

 ### DLT with pkg-config